Here's what happened at the protests in Portland this week

 "Feds stay clear!
 Moms are here!" they chanted.

-They joined the protest against federal agents protecting the courthouse and more broadly against President Trump who sent them here.
+They joined the protest against federal agents protecting the courthouse and more broadly against President Trump who sent them there.

 Later that night, federal officers pummeled Navy veteran Chris David as he stood in the street near the courthouse, something a federal oversight agency is now investigating.